In-memory and Persistent Database Management System

 eXtremeDB can be utilized as an embedded database management system (typical in embedded platforms for Industrial Control, Aerospace/Defense, Consumer Electronics, and Network/Telecom gear), or as a highly scalable client/server architecture able to be distributed through sharding to gain maximum advantage of multiple cores, CPUs and/or servers (typical for High Performance Computing and Financial systems in private or public clouds).

 Outstanding Structured Database 2018

 Best Development Tool & Operating System at IoT World

 The eXtremeDB runtime environment provides:

 - Accelerated transactions.
-The eXtremeDB in-memory database stores data entirely in main memory, eliminating the need for disk access, caching and other processes that add overhead to disk-based databases.
+The eXtremeDB in-memory database system stores data entirely in main memory, eliminating the need for disk access, caching and other processes that add overhead to disk-based databases.
 The eXtremeDB transaction manager is optimized for high transaction rates.
 When persistence is required, eXtremeDB gives you choices.

 - Ultra-small footprint. eXtremeDB was originally designed to be an in-memory database system.
 In this configuration, it eliminates many artifacts of persistent database systems and enables an unbelievably small code size of approximately 200K.
 As a persistent database system, the code size of eXtremeDB can still be under 200K.
 And, as a full-on SQL relational database system, the code size is still on the order of just 500K.
 This makes eXtremeDB a powerful enhancement to many intelligent devices with resource limits that, until now, ruled out the use of an embedded database system.

 - Direct data access.
 Earlier data management technology required copying records from database storage to cache, and then to a new location for manipulation by the application.
 By operating as an in-memory database system that works with data directly in main memory, eXtremeDB eliminates the overhead of duplicate data sets and of copying data between locations.